FranceSenpai/restaurant-reservation/README.md

 4. Run the application:

-   on the server file npm start
+   on the server file run npm start

-Once the backend is running locally this 2 websites become active everything is matching IE the connection to the sql
+Once the backend is running locally this 2 websites become active
+Make sure the connections to the database are matching for it to work

 https://puertoricosteakhouse.netlify.app/
 https://puertoricosteakhousemng.netlify.app/